smsummers1/e2/p2/README.md

         | MiddleLeft | MiddleCenter | MiddleRight |
         | BottomLeft | BottomCenter | BottomRight |

--Player assigned X goes first
++Player assigned X goes first
-    -Player X goes first.
+    +Player X goes first.
 Since there are 9 plays the player that goes first also gets to go last giving them a total of 5 moves vs 4 moves for the player assigned O.
-    -First have both players take 4 turns starting with Player assigned the X.
+    +First have both players take 4 turns starting with Player assigned the X.
     -As the player places a token in an empty and random location the descriptor in the array such as BottomLeft gets replaced by the X or O string.
     -Check for a winner after each play comparing the 8 possible winning vectors described below with their corresponding array locations.